Private Adoption Agencies in Oklahoma

 With a private adoption, birth parents have a variety of options in making an adoption plan including the level of openness in contact, financial assistance, and counseling support.

-Open adoption typically involves meeting sometime before or at the birth, and remaining in contact after placement through letters, pictures, other forms of communication and can include visits.
+It typically involves meeting the adoptive family sometime before or at the birth.
+Further, remaining in contact after placement through letters, pictures, other forms of communication and can include visits.

 Open adoption is not co-parenting nor sharing parental rights or decisions.
 Though open adoption describes varying degrees of communication and contact with the determined birth family member(s), this can look different for each family.
 At the time of a match or after the birth of the child, the birth family and adoptive family typically reach an agreement for their desired level of communication and contact.
 Open adoption does not mean sharing custody of the child or sharing any parental rights.

-Open adoption does not look the same for every family; nor does it always stay the same over time.
+This level of adoption openness does not look the same for every family; nor does it always stay the same over time.
 Every family and their agreement looks unique.
-The relationship might start out with a lot of contact and fade over time or it might start with little contact and develop over time.
+Your relationship might start out with a lot of contact and fade over time or it might start with little contact and develop over time.
 The amount of openness can change if circumstances and emotional health requires it – both on the side of the birth parents, the adoptee, and the adoptive family.
 There are sometimes valid reasons for boundaries and changes of contact for the health of the child.